History of NNOA

 In 1972, an organizational meeting was held at the Hilton Inn in Annapolis, Maryland and NNOA was founded.
 The objectives of the Association were adopted and subsequently annual meetings during the month of July ensued.
 The Superintendent of the Naval Academy gave his full support to NNOA, and that support is still present today.
 CAPT Emerson Emory was elected the first President of NNOA.
 The first annual meeting was held in San Diego, CA in 1973.
 Rear Admiral Charles Rauch, Assistant Chief of Naval Personnel for Human Goals and Mr. John Borroughs, Special Assistant for Equal Opportunity to the Assistant Secretary of the Navy were the principal guests.
 The first chartered chapter was the Annapolis, Maryland Chapter.

-The National Naval Officers Association has local chapters spread throughout the US and Far East.
-They work daily to carry out the organization’s mission in support of the Sea Services.
-The National Naval Officers Association’s Professional Development and Training Conference, held annually, includes many hours of educational and professional development workshops, seminars, and exhibits designed to enhance the professional knowledge of attendees while providing mentoring and networking opportunities that will significantly impact their careers going forward.
-The National Naval Officers Association presents awards annually at the annual conference to recognize and acknowledge Chapter and individual efforts in accomplishing the mission and goals of the Association.
+The National Naval Officers Association’s National Conference, held annually, includes many hours of educational and professional development workshops, seminars, and exhibits designed to enhance the professional knowledge of attendees while increasing overall awareness of issues affecting the sea services.
+The conference offers an excellent opportunity for all officers to benefit from the open dialogue and career enhancing information.
+The National Naval Officers Association presents awards annually at the National Conference to recognize and acknowledge Chapter and individual efforts in accomplishing the mission and goals of the Association.

 National Naval Officers Association, Inc.